daos-stack/daos/docs/admin/troubleshooting.md

           Message.1 = The quick health check detected that PMem module 0x0001 is reporting a bad health state Noncritical failure (Package Sparing occurred).
           Message.2 = The quick health check detected that PMem module 0x0001 is reporting that it has no package spares available.
 ```
-#### Run quick diagnostic test on system where PCMEM life remaining percentage is below threshold
+#### Run quick diagnostic test on system where PMem life remaining percentage is below threshold
 ```
 #ipmctl start -diagnostic quick
 --Test = Quick